yassirnajmaoui/JacquesNoir/README.md

 The game logic kernel can be used independently of the GUI.
 There is a "display" function in `blackjack.cpp` used to implement a Command-line version.
 The GUI uses Qt5 and is quite straight-forward.
 There are images in the "assets" folder used for displaying cards or emojis.

+There is a simplistic Command-line implementation in BJCommandLineImplementation.cpp.

+Mind that this is an old and abandonned project.

 ## Screenshots

 ![In-game](./screenshots/in-game.png)\